t1ww/camt-terminator/README.md

 - Both the player and bosses draw cards from a shared deck:
   - First turn: 5 cards
-  - Subsequent turns: 3 cards
+  - After that: draw until you have 5 cards in hand (applies to both player and bosses).
 - Players select **3 cards** per combat round.
 - The goal: defeat all 4 bosses by reducing their HP to 0 while keeping your own HP above 0.